VictorienDotNet/Framer-Developer-Gems/README.md

   There are more possibilities in terms of property controls than what the official documentation covers.
 You can:
    - Display Icons in the Property Controls
    - Use the Font Picker
+   - Get the Property Controls from a Component

 - 📝 [RenderTarget](./documentations/RenderTarget.md)<br/>
    The `RenderTarget` function lets you know where Framer renders the component.